atomisthq/docs/docs/tutorials/create-rug-project.md

 a new Rug project using standard setup, sensible defaults, and starter Rugs.

-!!! tip ""
+!!! missing "Prerequisites"
-    Completing the [Getting Started][getting-started] steps is a prerequisite for this tutorial.
+    Completing the [Getting Started Guide][getting-started] is a prerequisite for this tutorial.

 [getting-started]: /getting-started/index.md